BeanGreen247/black-brd/README.md

 * ability to resize the cannvas using pixel values
 * able to pick a color to draw with
 * button to clear etire canvas
-* if you want to save the current cannvas, rightclick on it and click on "save image as..." to save image to downloads folder
+* if you want to save the current canvas, rightclick on it and click on "save image as..." to save image to downloads folder

 Link to web app: